Vrije Universiteit Brussel

 Bram joined the Department of Biology at VUB in 2013 and started up an ecological research group.
 He is the principal investigator of the Community Ecology lab.
 The main research focus is to explain distribution patterns of species at different spatial scales.
 Current research makes use of different model systems, databases and models to test fundamental and more applied ecological questions.
 Examples of current research lines include:

 We use island model systems such as ponds, rock pools, moss patches and bromeliads to study how species can coexist in fragmented landscapes.
 In addition, we also make use of the IUCN database and null models to study the emergence of species distributions at large scales.
 Mesocosm experiments are used to gain insight into the importance of habitat selection as a driver of colonization.
+With Nico Koedam, we work on migratory connectivity along the major flyways for wetland birds that travel between Europe and Africa.

 2. Risk spreading strategies in unpredictable environments